-Set to the current value of LocalPC variable of PacketCounter the current outgoing interface.
+PacketCounter Set to the current value of LocalPC variable of the current outgoing interface.

-Timestamp Set to the current value of LocalTS variable of the current outgoing interface.
+Set to the current value of LocalTS variable of Timestamp

+the current outgoing interface.

-- Derive a sequence of ESAs using procedure defined in Section 5.2 4. with the current interface's sequence of CSAs as the input sequence of CSAs, current time as CT and "sending" as the direction.
+- 4. Derive a sequence of ESAs using procedure defined in Section 5.2 with the current interface's sequence of CSAs as the input sequence of CSAs, the current time as CT and "sending" as the direction.
 Proceed to the next step even if the derived sequence is empty. - 5.
 Iterate over the derived sequence using its ordering.
-For each ESA append to the end of the packet body (see Figure 2) a HMAC TLV with fields set as follows:
+For each ESA append to the end of the packet body (see Figure 2) an HMAC TLV with fields set as follows:

-Type Set to 12.
+Set to 12.
+Type

-Length Set to 2 plus digest length of HashAlgo of the current
+Set to 2 plus digest length of HashAlgo of the current Length ESA.